 Quantifying pain and suffering is much more difficult than quantifying the extent of physical injuries, property damages, and lost wages, so it is highly recommended that you consult with a trustworthy personal injury lawyer who has prior experience handling car accident cases involving emotional distress settlements.

-This will help give you the most favorable chance of securing compensation to the fullest extent that you’re entitled to so that you can properly recover from your physical and emotional injuries with peace of mind.
+This will help give you the most favorable chance of securing compensation to the fullest extent that you’re entitled to, so that you can properly recover from your physical and emotional injuries with peace of mind.

-Yes, Maryland is a fault state for car accident claims.
-The state’s personal injury laws allow for car accident victims to sue the at-fault driver, their insurance company, and any other liable third party.
-However, if the victim is proven to have also been partially responsible or at–fault for the accident, then they would not be able to sue the other negligent party for damages.
+Yes, Maryland is a fault-based state for car accident claims.
+The state’s personal injury laws allow for car accident victims to file a claim against the at-fault driver, their insurance company, and any other liable third party.
+However, if the victim is proven to have also been partially responsible or at fault for the accident, then they would not be able to file a claim against the other negligent party for damages.

 In Maryland, the statute of limitations for filing a car accident claim is three years from the date of the accident in most cases.
 For car accidents that result in a fatality, the families would have a three-year statute of limitations from the date of death to file a wrongful death claim.